 This is a BIG ASS task.
 Especially now.

-So, I pray everyday, “Use me, move me, make me a force, for self love, healing, wholeness and liberation.”
+So, I pray every day, “Use me, move me, make me a force, for embodied healing and self-liberation, and help me build a community of people who care about collective healing and liberation.”

 Body of Work & Vision

 For many years, I taught Wild Soul Movement primarily through online virtual programs.
 In 2015, I started running retreats and Untame Yourself intensive healing weekends as well.
 I also self-published a book called Untame Yourself and started a podcast, which is now called EMBODIED.

 In 2016, I began to develop teacher training for Wild Soul Movement because my women wanted it and I knew to be a good steward of this body of work, eventually, I’d have to “give it away.”